 National Environmental Education Training Program

 EPA supports environmental education (EE) and training for teachers and other education professionals through the National Environmental Education and Training Program (NEETP), informally known as the Office of Environmental Education’s teacher training program.
-The purpose of this program is to provide EE training and long-term support to formal and non-formal education professionals across the United States, bolstering their ability effectively teach about environmental issues.
+The purpose of this program is to provide EE training and long-term support to formal and non-formal education professionals across the United States, bolstering their ability to effectively teach about environmental issues.

-Five multi-year cooperative agreements have been awarded under this program to date.
+Seven multi-year cooperative agreements have been awarded under this program to date.